RTBHOUSE/mimuw-lab/project/README.md

 ### Requirements

-* max throughput: 1000 req/s
+* max throughput: 100 req/s
 * request timeout: 200 ms
 * data latency: 10 s
-  * i.e. time between accepting an input event and serving it in the query responses should be less than 10 s.
+  * i.e. we can query about events published more than 10 s ago
-* We have to keep 200 most recent VIEWs and 200 most recent BUYs for each cookie (older events can be discarded).
+* We have to keep at least 200 most recent VIEWs and at least 200 most recent BUYs for each cookie (older events can be discarded).
   * There is a separate limit for each action type.

 ### Recommendations

 * Start with an in-memory solution.
-* Use a key-value store.
+* Next use a key-value store.

 ## Use Case 3: Aggregated User Actions (Statistics)

-### Important Info

-**QUERIES FOR THIS USE CASE WON'T BE GENERATED BEFORE 2022-04-25.**

-Please focus and implement use cases 1 and 2 first.

-In case you've finished use cases 1 and 2 already, please let us know via email and we will enable generating events for the use case 3.

 ### Business Context